terabyte/k8s-demo/kubernetes.md

 * python2
 * curl

-Next to this tutorial, you will find server.py.
+Next to this tutorial, you will find the `server` directory containing server.py.
 You can run server.py directly if you have python2 installed, it has no external dependencies.

     $ ./server.py &
     [1] 5624